Self-Leadership · You Were Never Series

 3. From "I need approval" to "I need clarity"

 Approval-seeking is exhausting because it is never finished.
 There is always another person, another room, another standard to meet.
+Most approval-seeking is actually permission-seeking wearing a different name.
 Clarity-seeking is different.
 You are not asking what people think.
 You are asking what is true.
 That question has an answer you can actually use.
 It does not depend on the mood of the room or the preferences of a particular audience.
 It depends on evidence and honest assessment.

 4. From "I am not ready" to "I will learn by doing"